Leon-2802/bachelorthesis_project/README.md

 This is achieved by the usage of semantic annotations, which insert the heterogenous data into the structure of the semantic model.

 The implementation code is found under: SemanticModelPrototype/src/main/java/org/implementation.
-For viewing the RDF-file of the semantic model, open the folder "protege"
+For viewing the RDF-file of the semantic model, open the folder "protege".

 Framework: Apache Jena 5.10